 Mr Trevor Carson Cbiol MRSB is from Glengormley, near Belfast in Northern Ireland.
 He taught Biology and Science in a large boys’ secondary school for 10 years including Year Master and Head of Department.
 Following this he lectured in Applied Science in what is now Belfast Metropolitan College.
 He was seconded to BELB as FE Development Officer and Adult Education Officer and also to the Association of NI FE Colleges as Curriculum and Staff Development Officer.
 He was Director of LSDA NI : quality improvement organisation for the FE and Training Sector.
 This work included extensive support for governance in the FE Sector and additional responsibility for HR training and development in LSN (LSDA NI’s parent organisation in England and Wales).
 He has worked extensively for CCEA and its predecessor bodies including Principal Coursework Moderator for GCSE Sciences, subject committees and represented CCEA on Inspections (scrutiny teams) for what is now OfQual.
 He is currently a self-employed Educational Professional.
 Other interests include: producer of a talking newspaper for the visually handicapped and part-time sports journalist for the Belfast Telegraph.
 He has also chaired a range of committees, reference groups and national conferences.

-Graham Attwell, Senior Associate is a researcher and developer in Technology Enhanced Learning.
+Prof. Graham Attwell, Senior Associate is a researcher and developer in Technology Enhanced Learning.
 He has a strong track record and international reputation for designing and delivering leading-edge training on the use of ICT and social networking in educational settings.
 He delivers highly interactive and fun training to support practitioners and managers who wish to build their confidence and experience in using and creating their own online career development resources.
 Graham Attwell is a leading designer and developer in the field of Labour Market Information, working in European Union countries and Chile as well as the UK.
-See also, Framework Programme (FP 7) Public Employment Services.
+See also, EU Framework Programme (FP 7) Public Employment Services.

 Whatever your interests are please do not hesitate to contact us for further information.